- UCAS Code

 - Direct line

-Fiercely destination oriented, we prepare you for a career in fashion by nurturing your development through the design, development and making of real clothing, conceived with innovation.
+Develop the creative edge to design unique and imaginative collections.
+We'll help you prepare for a career in fashion by carefully nurturing your growth through the research, design, development and making of progressive and innovative clothing.

 - Live projects with leading brands

 - Optional study trip to a fashion capital

 - Gain industry experience through work placements

 - Acquire skills ranging from pattern cutting and garment construction to concept development

 Tuition fees 2018-19